-I also like Crikey’s well informed media coverage with Margaret Simons and the occasional tech rant from Stilgherrian, both usually well worth the read.
-It has also collected a varied and lively collection of blogs under its banner.
-Oddly enough, the one thing I I don’t care too much for is Crikey’s rumour and gossip.
+I also like Crikey’s well informed media coverage with Margaret Simons and the occasional tech rant from Stilgherrian.
+It has also collected a lively collection of blogs under its banner.
+Oddly enough, the one thing I don’t care too much for is Crikey’s rumour and gossip.
 This is the section for which it initially became famous, and how it is still described by bigger media when they want to pour scorn on the publication.

-Its skirting along the edge of defamation cost Crikey’s original owner Stephen Mayne his publication but perhaps that was a good thing for the Australian media sphere.
+Its skirting along the edge of defamation cost Crikey’s original owner Stephen Mayne his publication.
 It meant that more savvy people like Eric Beecher came in to take it over.
 Beecher has the same impassioned belief in the power of a free press that Mayne had.
 But he also has business smarts.
 His appointment of Amanda Gome as Private Media CEO shows the publication is heading in a new and more serious business direction.
 Gome has a journalism background but she is also a publisher and a professor of business at Melbourne’s RMIT.

 However if their most recent advertising campaign is anything to go by, I fancy Gome and Beecher are no longer so sure such a strategy is effective.
-And indeed neither am I. In no other industry would such a refusal of two key branches to work together be tolerated – even if there is a great possibility of conflict of interest.
-Crikey, like most media, is a business and it must perform like a business.
-Yes, it has a democratic function.
-But that, as New Matilda have just found out, is just a sidebar.
-The main game, as ever, is making enough money to survive.
-And that requires everyone in the organisation working to the same objective.
+In no other industry would a refusal of two key branches to work together be tolerated – even if there is a great possibility of conflict of interest.
+Crikey, like most media, is a business and it must perform as a business.
+It has a democratic function, but that, as New Matilda have found out, is a sidebar.
+The main game is making enough money to survive.
+That requires everyone working to the same objective.
 The fun part will be watching how Crikey evolves to meet that objective.
 I look forward to following the journey for the next two years.